 Bake cooks with heat that rises from the oven bottom.
 The heat and air circulate naturally in the oven.
 A reminder tone will sound indicating when the set bake temperature is reached and to place the food in the oven.
-The convection fan will turn on in preheat and then cycle on and off as needed during baking.

-Bake may be set for any oven temperature between 170°F (77°C) to 550°F (288°C)
+Bake may be set for any oven temperature between 170°F (77°C) to 550°F (288°C).